Last updated on April 18th, 2022

 - Never allow negativity and stress around you regarding the disease.
 It is possible to have diabetes reversal through dietary changes, lifestyle changes, and diabetic control programs.

-Bottom line: Researchers are giving their valuable time to come up with more effective diabetic treatment.
-According to diabetes Wikipedia earlier diabetes was considered an untreatable disease.
-It is due to their effort today type 2 diabetes can be reversed to the best extend.
+Researchers are giving their valuable time to come up with more effective diabetic treatment.
+According to diabetes, Wikipedia earlier diabetes was considered an untreatable disease.
+It is due to their effort today type 2 diabetes can be reversed to the best extent.
 Efforts are on in technologies like regeneration of beta cells, transplantation of beta cells, a new medicine for triggering insulin response, etc. Let science do its magic, but it is your positive attitude that can make the difference.

 Can I have diabetes after my Gestational diabetes completely cured?